 Learn about waits in Selenium for synchronizing the different user actions.

 For effectively working with different elements, especially the dynamic elements, one should know how to create complex element locators.
 In the below two tutorials, we will study the CSS and Xpath locators which help us in creating locating complex elements.

-- CSS Locators – Learn how to locate elements using their CSS (Styling)
+Learn how to locate elements using their CSS (Cascading Style Sheets)

-Learn how to identify elements using XPath (XML navigation)
+Learn how to locate elements using XPath (XML path)